 Shelby Lisk: Rematraite, Jennifer Dysart: Caribou in the Archive

-Grandmother Irene Compton, Inuit Elder Meeka Kakudluk, Priscilla Settee, Ama Amponsah (Seed Change Canada), Cheyenne Sundance (Sundance Harvest), Colin Samuels and Tamiko Watanabe (Jambican Studio Gardens), Sunshine Tenasco, Parkdale Food Centre, Growing Futures
+Grandmother Irene Compton, Inuit Elder Meeka Kakudluk, Priscilla Settee, Ama Amponsah (Seed Change Canada), Cheyenne Sundance (Sundance Harvest), Colin Samuels and Kumiko Watanabe (Jambican Studio Gardens), Parkdale Food Centre

 - No registration or proof of vaccination is required to visit the exhibition during regular gallery hours.

 - Proof of vaccination and ID will be required only during the vernissage.